Young Thor

 Young Thor is a 2010 action-adventure video game developed by Frima Studios for the PlayStation 3 and PlayStation Portable.
-Like Zombie Tycoon, it is produced with the participation of Telefilm Canada.
+Like Zombie Tycoon, it was produced with the participation of Telefilm Canada.
 It was released as a downloadable PlayStation Network title.
 Young Thor is about the childhood of the eponymous Norse god, Thor, as he embarks on a quest to save the world tree, Yggdrasil.
 The game was met with mixed or average reviews from critics upon release.